timurrrr/86buttdrop/README.md

 "Legroom", mm | Links | Notes
 ----------------- | ------------- | -----
 30-60 | TBD | Not tested yet, but should be doable
-70 | TBD | Verified, not published yet
+70 | TBD | Verified, not published yet.
+Coming soon!
 80 | [Download .ZIP](https://github.com/timurrrr/86buttdrop/raw/main/kits/86buttdrop_80.zip) | Verified
 90 | --- | Will not be offered due to challenging geometry.
 Use 80 or 100 instead.
-100 | TBD | Work in progress
+100 | TBD | Requires a different layout, work in progress

 ## Ordering the parts from SendCutSend